 School policy requires a minimum level of academic and attendance standards to obtain and maintain a work permit.
 Work permits will be issued only to students who are attending class regularly and maintaining a 2.0 GPA (grade point average) with no "Fs" as determined by prior REPORT CARD, PROGRESS REPORT or TRANSCRIPT if a new student.
-Eligibility will be verified after each grading period and the work permit will be revoked if GPA drops below 2.0, attendance becomes unstable or student withdraws from school.
+Eligibility will be verified after each grading period and the work permit will be revoked if GPA drops below 2.0, attendance becomes unstable, or student withdraws from school.
 If a student's work permit is revoked, employer will be notified to terminate employment.
-A teacher may request a Work Permit be cancelled before the next grade check if a student is not attending school or completing class-work.

 In special cases a Probationary Work Permit will be issued to allow a student to work until the next grading period where improvement in grades and attendance must be demonstrated.
-If improvement is not demonstrated, the student's work permit will be revoked and employer will be notified to terminate employment.
+If improvement is not demonstrated, the student's work permit will be revoked, and employer will be notified to terminate employment.